mineek/sunst0rm/README.md

 ## Join the [Discord](https://discord.gg/TqVH6NBwS3) server for help

+## Notes
+- It is a *tethered* downgrade meaning you will have to boot tethered every single time from your PC if your battery dies or if you reboot your phone.
+- On A10-A11 devices crucial functionality such as the Home Button, Audio, Microphone, Vibration does NOT work at the moment.
+- You should NOT be tether downgrading your main device it is only recommended to tether downgrade a second device.
+-
 ## Requirements:
 - [libirecovery](https://github.com/libimobiledevice/libirecovery)
 - [futurerestore (fork)](https://github.com/futurerestore/futurerestore)
    - futurerestore must be the nightly build.
-A compiled binary can be found [here](https://nightly.link/futurerestore/futurerestore/workflows/ci/test)
+A compiled binary can be found [here](https://github.com/futurerestore/futurerestore/actions)
 - [iBoot64patcher (fork)](https://github.com/Cryptiiiic/iBoot64Patcher)
+- Precompiled binaries for iBoot64Patcher can be found [here](https://github.com/Cryptiiiic/iBoot64Patcher/actions)
 - [Kernel64patcher (fork)](https://github.com/iSuns9/Kernel64Patcher)
 - [img4tool](https://github.com/tihmstar/img4tool)
 - [img4](https://github.com/xerub/img4lib)